GnarlyMshtep/CS35L-Notes/final_2ndHalfWriteup.md

-## GCC compiler options and program optimization using compilers (both speed and security)
+# GCC compiler options + program optimization using compilers (both speed and security)
 selecting a different subset of flags changes the envieroment and may expose (or mask) bugs in your code.

 ## Security/Correctness optimization using compiler